Dogecoin: Elon Musk and Dogecoin

-Elon Musk frequently uses his Twitter platform to express his views on Dogecoin, which has led some to claim that his actions amount to market manipulation because the price of Dogecoin frequently experiences price movements shortly after Dogecoin-related tweets released by Elon Musk.
+Elon Musk frequently uses his X platform to express his views on Dogecoin, which has led some to claim that his actions amount to market manipulation because the price of Dogecoin frequently experiences price movements shortly after his tweets.
 Nevertheless, because cryptocurrencies are not regulated like stocks, these actions are not illegal.
 Musk and his promotion of Dogecoin have been criticized by Dogecoin co-founder Jackson Palmer, who called Musk a "self-absorbed grifter".

 Musk's first Dogecoin-related tweet occurred on December 20, 2020.
 Musk tweeted "One Word: Doge".
 Shortly after, the value of Dogecoin rose by 20%.
 This was followed by a series of Dogecoin-related tweets by Musk in early February 2021 captioned "Dogecoin is the people's crypto" and "no highs, no lows, only Doge".
 Following these tweets, the value of Dogecoin rose by roughly 40%.

-On April 15, 2021, the price of Dogecoin rose by more than 100% after Musk tweeted an image of Joan Miró's Dog Barking at the Moon painting captioned "Doge Barking at the Moon".
+On April 15, 2021, the price of Dogecoin rose by more than 100% after Musk tweeted an image of Joan Miró's Dog Barking at the Moon painting captioned "Doge Barking at the Moon", a message which was taken by some as a reference to the industry slang term "to the moon", meaning a hoped-for increase in a cryptocurrency's value.

-On May 8, 2021, Dogecoin fell as much as 29.5%, dropping to US$0.49 during Elon Musk’s Saturday Night Live appearance.

-The price of Dogecoin rose by 11% on May 20, 2021, shortly after Musk tweeted a Doge-related meme.

-In May 2021, the price of Dogecoin was up 10% in the hours after Musk tweeted a Reddit link for users to submit proposals to improve the cryptocurrency.
+On May 8, 2021, Dogecoin fell as much as 29.5%, dropping to US$0.49 during Musk's Saturday Night Live appearance.
+It then rose by 11% on May 20, 2021, shortly after Musk tweeted a Doge-related meme.
+In the same month, the price of Dogecoin was up 10% in the hours after Musk tweeted a Reddit link for users to submit proposals to improve the cryptocurrency.